AleksandarKostovic/SystemC-tutorial/README.md

  - Register each function as a process happening in a module.

  - Create design hierarchy if you are including serval modules to give whole design sense of module usage.

+ ## SC_(C)THREAD

+ Thread is a function made to act like a hardware process.
+It has a few features:
+ - Runs concurrently - Multiple processes can be started at the same time(note that every function in systemc is a process)